 Other traditions prefer to emphasize the “already present” aspect of enlightenment, and then center the teachings more around inquiring into your true nature and simply living in the present with non-attachment.
 We can call this the sudden approach.

-In my own spiritual journey I have practiced for years under both of these frameworks.
+In my own spiritual journey, I have practiced for several years under both of these frameworks.
 There are subtle differences in the type of language they use, the practices they recommend, and the people they attract.

 Below is a list of “pros and cons” based on my own experience and observation.